 processing aid: means substances intentionally added to food for use in the processing of raw materials, food or food ingredients in order to fulfil an essential technological purpose during treatment or processing.
 Their use may result in their unavoidable presence in the final product.

-production: means any primary production involved in producing an agricultural or aquaculture product.
+production: means any primary production involved in producing an agricultural, algae or aquaculture product.

-production or processing unit: means a portion of an enterprise that produces a product or food under specific organic management practices.
+production or processing unit: means a portion of an enterprise or growing area that produces a product or food under specific organic management practices.

 prohibited substance/material: means an input to organic production, processing or handling not permitted in this Standard.